Double Patenting

 Response to Arguments

-Therefore, the amended independent claim 1 is rendered unpatentable.
-Independent claims 15, 29 and 30 recite similar distinguishing features as claim 1, thus are also rendered unpatentable.
+Therefore, based on the new ground of rejection, the independent claim 1 is rendered unpatentable.
+Independent claims 15, 29 and 30 recite similar distinguishing features as claim 1 discussed above, thus are rendered unpatentable for the reasons discussed above.
 As a result the features of the claims are shown by the cited references as set forth below.

 Claim Interpretation